Drannor-Dosalith/Misc/Birth plan - Pain Management and birth.md

 ## Common practice

 - Membrane Rupture
+  - Usually done to induce labor or to speedup the dilation of the cervix.
+  - Pose a risk of cord prolapse ( The umbilical cord could slip down around or below the baby's head.)
+  - Requirement: This should only be done after the cervix has started to dilate and the baby's head is engaged in the pelvis.

-  - Continuous fetal monitor vs. Intermitent monitoring (chose in birth plan)
+- Continuous fetal monitor vs. Intermitent monitoring (chose in the birth plan)
+  - Continous fetal monitor
+    - Requires that the mother to be connected to a machine and may reduce mobility
+    - Offer the advantage for the nursing staff to monitor the heart beat and contraction remotely and follow the progression.
+  - Intermitent monitoring
+    - Less invasive
+    - The monitoring is done by the nursing staff on regular basis.

 - While under induce or augmented with oxytocin.
   - Reported: It's harder because the contraction is stronger and the break won't be completely painless compare natural.
-  - Requirement: before getting oxytocin, the cervix must be 3 cm dilated.
+  - Requirement: Before oxytocin can be given, the cervix must be 3 cm dilated.

-- Cervidil (Drugs)
-  - help the cervix to dilate

-- Morphine
-  - Cross placenta only in really long labour.
-  - The baby would be born with sedation effect like trouble breathing, not eating, baby would be sleepy.

-- Laughing Gas = Ask OB if available

 ### How to evaluate if the option is a good option at the moment